 The answer to this is segmentation.
-It’s what you need to have an effective and functioning marketing plan, because segments break your plan up and align it to your goals and strategy.
-To do this well you need to be able to calculate metrics and understand performance at the segment level or even the intersection of two segments like North American CFOs (geography and persona).
+It’s what you need to have an effective and functioning marketing plan; segments break your plan up and align it to your goals and strategy.
+To do this well, you need to be able to calculate metrics and understand performance at the segment level or even the intersection of two segments, like North American CFOs (geography and persona).

 We know what happens when marketing plans don’t have enough visibility, so what causes all of this?
 While there could be many causes, I’m going to focus on two that we see a lot: ineffective planning tools and an inability to properly utilize the reverse waterfall methodology.

-Ineffective Planning Tools: There’s a lot of different tools used for marketing plans out there.
-In fact, a recent study from SiriusDecisions found that fewer than 1 in 5 organizations are communicating plans directly from within business applications.
+Ineffective Planning Tools: There are a lot of different tools used for marketing plans out there.
+In fact, a recent study from SiriusDecisions found that fewer than one in five organizations is communicating plans directly from within business applications.
 This means that plans today are static.
-If they were dynamic, they would be communicated dynamically as well.
-Spreadsheets remain the most common planning tool and they have their limitations.
-Complex spreadsheets average one error in content or formula for every one hundred cells according to Forbes.
+If they were dynamic, they would be communicated dynamically, as well.
+Spreadsheets remain the most common planning tool, and they have their limitations.
+Complex spreadsheets average one error in content or formula for every one hundred cells, according to Forbes.
 How many cells are in your latest plan?

 Source: 2019 SiriusDecisions Marketing Planning Maturity Study